 \section{Abstract}

-Wasserstein barycenter, built on the theory of optimal transport, provides a powerful framework to aggregate probability distributions, and it has increasingly attracted great attention within the machine learning community.
-However, it suffers from severe computational burden, especially for high dimensional and continuous settings.
-To this end, we develop a novel continuous approximation method for the Wasserstein barycenters problem given sample access to the input distributions.
-The basic idea is to introduce a variational distribution as the approximation of the true continuous barycenter, so as to frame the barycenters computation problem as an optimization problem, where parameters of the variational distribution adjust the “proxy" distribution to be similar to the barycenter.
-Leveraging the variational distribution, we construct a tractable dual formulation for the regularized Wasserstein barycenter problem with $c$-cyclical monotonicity, which can be efficiently solved by stochastic optimization.
-We provide theoretical analysis on convergence and demonstrate the practical effectiveness of our method on real applications of subset posterior aggregation and synthetic data.
+Wasserstein barycenter, built on the theory of Optimal {T}ransport ({OT}), provides a powerful framework to aggregate probability distributions, and it has increasingly attracted great attention within the machine learning community.
+However, it is often intractable to precisely compute, especially for high dimensional and continuous settings.
+To alleviate this problem, we develop a novel regularization by using the fact that $c$-cyclical monotonicity is often necessary and sufficient conditions for optimality in OT problems, and incorporate it into the dual formulation of Wasserstein barycenters.
+For efficient computations, we adopt a variational distribution as the approximation of the true continuous barycenter, so as to frame the Wasserstein barycenters problem as an optimization problem with respect to variational parameters.
+Upon those ideas, we propose a novel end-to-end continuous approximation method, namely Variational Wasserstein Barycenters with $c$-Cyclical Monotonicity Regularization (\baby), given sample access to the input distributions.
+We show theoretical convergence analysis and demonstrate the superior performance of \baby on synthetic data and real applications of subset posterior aggregation.